-“We are fortunate to have such an outstanding orthopaedics team here in Needham—everyone on staff is a Harvard faculty member, so we have expertly-trained surgeons, teachers and scientists, all focused on providing the highest-quality patient care,” says John Fogarty, president and CEO.
-“There is a full-range of superb orthopaedic specialists practicing here, and we also have the convenience of a community setting without sacrificing quality or access.”
+“We are fortunate to have such an outstanding orthopedics team here in Needham—everyone on staff is a Harvard faculty member, so we have expertly-trained surgeons, teachers and scientists, all focused on providing the highest-quality patient care,” says John Fogarty, president and CEO.
+“There is a full-range of superb orthopedic specialists practicing here, and we also have the convenience of a community setting without sacrificing quality or access.”

 A recent addition to the department, hand surgeon Carl Harper, MD, feels strongly that this is not just a community hospital, but a world-class place where “leaders in their field operate and work.
 And it just happens to be located in Needham.”

-Rehabilitation plays a significant role in successful orthopaedic procedures.
+Rehabilitation plays a significant role in successful orthopedic procedures.
 Hand surgeon Tamara Rozental, MD, feels the Rehabilitation Medicine Department here is “incredible.”
 The certified hand therapists who join the surgeons for clinics are uniquely integrated with the department.
 This allows clinic patients to be automatically assessed by therapists, as well as have splints created on-site during an appointment.

 The attention to detail and care does not go unnoticed by patients.
 “I get thank you letters from patients nearly every week that talk about how personalized their experience was in the hospital, from the nursing to the volunteers.
 I think it's amazing that in this era of increasing technology and decreasing personalization, this is a place where people feel very comfortable—like a person, not a number,” says Dr. Grannatt.

 What makes care extraordinary for patients is the “tremendous continuity” between BIDMC in Boston and BID–Needham.
 Many clinicians practice at both locations and have created a seamless experience for patients.
 According to Dr. Rozental, “the same team practices in both places.
 We are always